-8.4.2 SI Value Types
+8.4.2 Example Value Type Definitions

-In Figure 8.10, several value types that use standard units of measure from the International System of Units (SI) are defined to be available in the SI Value Types package.
+In Figure 8.10, several value types that use standard units of measure from the International System of Units (SI) are defined to be available in the Example Value Type Definitions package.
 The value types in this package could be imported into other contexts for typing properties of SysML Blocks.
 Because a SysML Unit can already identify a type of quantity, or QuantityKind, that the unit measures, a value type only needs to identify the unit to identify a quantity kind as well.
-The value types in this example refer to units that are assumed to be defined in an imported package, such as the SI Definitions model library defined in Annex C, Section C.4, "Model Library for Quantity Kinds and Units."
+The value types in this example refer to units that are assumed to be defined in an imported package, such as the Model Library defined in Annex D, "Model Library of SysML Quantity Kinds and Units for ISO 80000-1" on page 219."